Yellowstone Capital and Green Capital Join Family of Companies Under New Brand, Fundry

 “I would think there are many more branded funders that would have made the list but didn’t,” said Arty Bujan, Managing Member of Cardinal Equity.
 “Most shocking is Paypal’s $500 million.”

 Richard Battista, Vice president of Business Development at theLendster commented on the eye-opening figures of the industry’s largest players in general.
-“This is reflection of the explosive growth that the industry is experiencing at the present time,” Battista said.
+“This is a reflection of the explosive growth that the industry is experiencing at the present time,” Battista said.
 There is a huge demand for funding from small businesses, who have consistently expressed interest in trying out new funding options.”

 Perhaps the story of Yellowstone Capital’s rise can best be explained by Grant McCracken’s Five Stages of Disruption Denial.
 McCracken, who is a Canadian anthropologist and author, known for his books about culture and commerce, explained the theory behind these five stages in the Harvard Business Review in April, 2013.
 They are Confusion, Repudiation, Shaming, Acceptance, and Forgetting.